Folding batteries increases their areal energy density by up to 14 times

 The batteries folded in the Miura-ori pattern had slightly reduced performance compared to planar batteries, including a lower discharge capacity and specific capacity.
 The researchers think these losses may be due to delamination at the intersections of perpendicular folds, since these batteries contain 16 vertices.
 To prevent short-circuiting on the batteries, the researchers used a flexible insulating thin-film, Parylene-C, between layers.

-The results offer a first glimpse of the potential of using folding to increase the areal energy density and capacity of Li-ion batteries.
+The results offer a first glimpse of the potential of using folding to increase the areal and of Li-ion batteries.
 In the future, advances in geometric folding algorithms, computational tools, and robot manipulation could lead to more complex folding patterns and allow the batteries to be manufactured on large scales for commercial applications.

-"There are endless possibilities for using folding and origami concepts to impart new shapes, geometric design, and new functionalities to paper-based energy storage devices not possible before," Chan said.
+"There are endless possibilities for using and origami concepts to impart new shapes, geometric design, and new functionalities to paper-based energy storage devices not possible before," Chan said.

 More information: Qian Cheng, et al. "Folding Paper-Based Lithium-Ion Batteries for Higher Areal Energy Densities."
 Nano Letters.
 DOI: 10.1021/nl4030374